 Nizza Monferrato is located in the heart of Monferrato, in the Belbo torrent valley.

-In the seventeenth century, Nizza was subjected to continuous sieges, the most famous that from 12 to 24 May 1613 by the troops of Duke Carlo Emanuele I of Savoy, which was resolved with a victory for the nicesi.
+The history of Nizza is marked by sieges: remember that of 1268 carried out by the troops of Charles of Anjou and, again, that from 12 to 24 May 1613 of the troops of Duke Carlo Emanuele I of Savoy, which ended with a victory for the nicesi.

 Food and wine and typical products.

-An opportunity to taste Il Nizza and all other Piedmontese types of Barbera DOC is during the "Nizza è Barbera" festival, in the month of May.
+An opportunity to taste Nizza and other Piedmontese types of Barbera is during the Nizza è Barbera festival, in May.

-Nizza is also the land par excellence of the hunchback cardoon (cardo gobbo), protected by the specific Consortium, and the white truffle, specialties that can be tasted during the Patronal Fair of Saint Carlo - Truffle and Nizza Hunchback Cardoon Day, in November.
+Nizza is also the land par excellence of the hunchback cardoon (cardo gobbo) and of the white truffle, specialties that can be tasted during the Patronal Fair of Saint Carlo - Truffle and Nizza Hunchback Cardoon Day, in November.

-Among the typical dishes: the green cake, that can be tasted during the Fair of the Holy Christ (Fiera del Cristo Santo), in April, the belacauda (chickpea flour) and the bagna cauda, which characterizes two events of great appeal: the Bagna Cauda del Camperista and Nizza è Bagna Cauda.
+Among the typical dishes: the green cake, which can be tasted during the Fair of the Holy Christ (Fiera del Cristo Santo), in April, the belacauda (chickpea flour) and the bagna cauda, which characterizes two events of great appeal: the Bagna Cauda del Camperista and Nizza è Bagna Cauda.